 Still a better love story than Twilight.
-Explanation After Stephanie Meyer stated that her novel was a better love story than Romeo and Juliet, an Internet Backdraft ensued and this line was in defense of Romeo And Juliet being better, inspite of the Downer Ending.
+Explanation After Stephenie Meyer stated that her novel was a better love story than Romeo and Juliet, Internet Backdraft ensued and this line was in defense of Romeo and Juliet being better, in spite of the Downer Ending.
 This eventually spread to include any work, even the ones that didn't actually have a love story.

 OH JOHN RINGO NO.Explanation The phrase comes from a LiveJournal review of Ghost, wherein the reviewer is reading along and finding something interesting, then runs into something totally, brain-breakingly wrong, prompting the uttering of the phrase.
 Given that the book, an exercise in letting loose some demons in Ringo's head that were blocking his writing other stories, was originally to be titled "The Wanker Piece" until Baen Books marketing convinced Ringo otherwise, it goes without saying this was a frequent utterance on the reviewer's part.

 Ringo had the review pointed out to him, and in the journal he replied with praise for it as the most accurate review of the book he had ever seen.
 Later, the phrase was used as part of a t-shirt design for a garment whose proceeds were to be sent to an organization helping sexually exploited women around the world, many in the situation of pretty much all the prostitutes in the Paladin of Shadows series.

 The phrase Catch-22 is an interesting example.
 In the book the expression Catch-22 means an unwritten-yet-applied dumb rule with many uses, but due to memetic mutation it quickly became known as nothing more than the no-win situation it's known as today.